I made an app in MCP Apps that allows you to verify JavaScript execution in chat!

 └── returns structuredContent

-└── MCP Apps widget (iframe) is rendered within the chat
+└── MCP Apps widget (iframe) rendered inside chat

-If you want to learn more about MCP Apps, please check this article.
+If you want to learn more about MCP Apps, please read this article.

 https://dev.classmethod.jp/articles/mcp-apps-introduction-overview/